| Metric | This Period | Prior Year | YoY |

 | Revenue Growth Rate (YoY) | 24.7% | 3.7% (-0.4%–9.3%) | +21.0pt |

-Revenue growth substantially outpaces the industry median by +21.0pt, highlighting accelerated growth from consolidation of subsidiaries and demand expansion.
+Revenue growth rate outperformed the industry median by 21.0pt, highlighting marked top-line expansion.

 ※ Source: Company compilation

-This report is an AI-generated financial analysis document based on XBRL financial statement data.
+This report was auto-generated by AI analyzing XBRL financial statement data and is provided as financial analysis material.
 It does not constitute a recommendation to invest in any specific security.
-Industry benchmarks are reference information compiled by the company from publicly available financial statements.
-Investment decisions should be made at your own responsibility and, if necessary, in consultation with a professional advisor.
+Industry benchmarks are reference information compiled by the company from public financial statements.
+Investment decisions are your responsibility; consult professional advisors as needed.